frank-ceballos/frank-blog/content/posts/03IntroToSpark/index.md

 we will be dealing today will be the Spark Core.
 With this component we can create a Spark object known as **Resilient Distributed Dataset (RDD)** which we can then use to transform the data.
-The cool thing about the RDD is that it splits the workload into different clusters on its own and makes sure that if one of your computers or CPUs goes down, it can recover without giving you a nasty error and continue the job.
+The cool thing about the RDD is that it splits the workload and makes sure that if one of your computers or CPUs goes down, it can recover without giving you a nasty error and continue the job.
 This advantageous because you don't want to start all over again a job that took hours or days to complete just because one of your